-A special I am doing for EASTER is a Montage of 3 crosses in Pine or Oak which if made in the large size – 2 metres high + could be set (installed) on either a temporary or permanent basis in a Church yard.
+A special I have done for EASTER is a Montage of 3 crosses in Pine or Oak which if made in the large size – 2 metres high + could be set (installed) on either a temporary or permanent basis in a Church yard.
 Or made small could grace a stand or mantlepiece within the domestic home.
 Shown below are the pricings and suggested sizes of such a project.

 As shown none of the crosses would be vertical nor would they be in line – the effect of breaking with a ‘FORMAL’ setting is that they ‘catch’ the eye very effectively – we are used to seeing most things even in the art world as being ‘horizontal’ and ‘vertical’ and with piece I have deliberately chosen to break the rules – the result is dramatic – as was the life of Christ

 Made in Pine £500 price includes installation (provided the situation is normal soil and NOT concrete) but not delivery.

 Made in Oak . £850 price includes installation (provided the situation is normal soil and NOT concrete) but not delivery.